T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

       and `form=address` maps person.id to address.personId.
 On the target record, the column personId becomes '5'.
     * *Constant '&'*: Indicate a 'constant' value.
 E.g. `&12:xId` or `{{...}}` (all possibilities, incl. further SELECT
       statements) might be used.

+  * *subrecordTableClass*: Optional.
+Default: 'table table-hover'.
+If given, the default will be overwritten.

 Type: time
 ^^^^^^^^^^